Poisson Cohomology of Broken Lefschetz Fibrations: Poisson cohomology around singular circles

 \section{Poisson cohomology around singular circles}

-In this section we calculate the formal Poisson cohomology of the Poisson structure $\pi_{\Gamma_\nu}$ around the circles of fold singularities of a bLf.
-We restrict to the case where the function $\mu$ determining the conformal class is identically $1$, so we work with the linear model
+In this section we calculate the formal Poisson cohomology of the Poisson structure $\pi_{\Gamma_h}$ (\ref{eq:pi-gamma-with-k}) around the circles of fold singularities of a bLf.
+We restrict to the case where the function determining the conformal class is $h=1$ as in section \ref{points}, so we work with the linear model

-and drop the subscript $1$ henceforth.
-Contrary to section \ref{points}, we will not use the simplified formulas resulting from proposition \ref{compact}.
-Our computation shows that in terms of Poisson cohomology, singular circles are like isolated singularities in $\mathbb{R}^3$, which allows us to use the results of \cite{P06}.